Epiphanius I of Ukraine: Academic and social activities

 Epiphanius is the head of the editorial board of scientific specialized editions Proceedings of the Kyiv Theological Academy and Theological Bulletin of the Kyiv Orthodox Theological Academy.

 He is also an author of more than 50 publications, including several monographs about Orthodox theology.

 Epiphanius is an active religious leader and social activist.
 He participates in many scientific and educational activities, and has made a significant personal contribution to the development of Ukrainian religious education and science and the development and strengthening of the Ukrainian state.
 He received recognition for this contribution from both the state and the Church in the form of orders.

 Awards

 Orders

-He has received the Order of the Holy Apostle and Evangelist John the Theologian, the Order of the Holy Equal-to-the-Apostles Prince Volodymyr the Great of the Third Degree, the Order of the Holy Archangel Michael and the Order of the Holy Cross of the Montenegrin Orthodox Church.
+He has received the Order of the Holy Apostle and Evangelist John the Theologian, the Order of the Holy Equal-to-apostles Knyaz Volodymyr the Great of the Third Degree, the Order of the Holy Archangel Michael and the Order of the Holy Cross of the Montenegrin Orthodox Church.

 He has also received awards and honors with the Order of Merit of ІІ and III degrees, a letter of the Cabinet of ministers of Ukraine, thanks to the Prime Minister of Ukraine, a letter of the Verkhovna Rada of Ukraine, decorations of the Ministry of Defense of Ukraine, Ministry of Internal Affairs of Ukraine, command Army of Ukraine, with distinctions of the National Pedagogical Dragomanov University and the Ukrainian People's Embassy.